GregWoodin/dataviz/README.txt

     - `analysis/E1/code/valence_norms.pdf`

 ### Figures
 These are the figures presented in the manuscript in `.pdf` format.
 Figures 3 and 4 were created by running the above analysis scripts (`.Rmd` files).
-The code in these scripts that saves the figures is currently commented out but can be uncommented and edited in R if the reader wants to save the images (e.g., in a different file format).

 -   `analysis/figures/fig1.pdf`
 -   `analysis/figures/fig2.pdf`